EllieBotDevs/EllieBot-Docs/content/Ellie/placeholders.md

 ## Usual placeholders

-!!!
-Note
+{{% notice style="note" title="Important note concerning embeds:" %}}
-    If you're using placeholders in embeds, don't use %user.mention% and %bot.mention% in titles, footers and field names.
+    If you're using placeholders in embeds,
+    don't use %user.mention% and %bot.mention% in titles, footers and field names.
     They will not show properly.
+{{% /notice %}}

 ### Bot placeholders